 Once you are no longer intoxicated, you must take steps to remove yourself from the residence you shared with your spouse or risk being unsuccessful in your annulment attempt.

 Takeaways from these posts on annulments in Texas family law

-She was happy to learn this, as was her boyfriend who was also at the consultation.
+She was happy to learn this, as was her boyfriend, who was also at the consultation.
 I told him that he deserves some credit for sticking with his girlfriend despite her lack of judgment.
-He sheepishly smiled at me but didn’t add anything to the discussion.
+He sheepishly smiled at me but didn't add anything to the discussion.

-The bottom line is that while there are many ways to qualify for an annulment in Texas, those ways are pretty narrow in that the facts have to be just right to qualify.
-It’s always best to seek out the advice of a family law attorney to learn if your situation presents itself within one of those narrow areas.
+The bottom line is that while there are many ways to qualify for an annulment in Texas, those ways are pretty narrow in that the facts have to be just right to modify.
+It's always best to seek out the advice of a family law attorney to learn if your situation presents itself within one of those narrow areas.

-On top of that, for each of the above ways to potentially qualify for an annulment, you must not have resided with your spouse after you became aware of a circumstance that justified the annulment.
+On top of that, for each of the above ways to potentially qualify for an annulment, you must not have resided with your spouse after you became aware of a circumstance that justified the abolition.

 The Law Office of Bryan Fagan, PLLC- Advocates for southeast Texas families

-When it comes to taking pride in their work and putting the interests of their clients first, the attorneys with the Law Office of Bryan Fagan, PLLC have no peers.
+When it comes to taking pride in their work and putting the interests of their clients first, the attorneys with the Law Office of Bryan Fagan, PLLC, have no peers.
 Our office represents clients across southeast Texas and would be honored to speak to you about doing the same for you and your family.

-If you have questions about annulments or any other subject in Texas family law please do not hesitate to contact us today.
-A free of charge consultation with one of our licensed family law attorneys is only a phone call away.
+If you have questions about annulments or any other subject in Texas family law, please do not hesitate to contact us today.
+A free-of-charge consultation with one of our licensed family law attorneys is only a phone call away.